djboulet/djboulet.github.io/doc/nomography/search_planner.rst

 Search Planner
 ^^^^^^^^^^^^^^^^^^^^^

-Grid searches are slow and labour intensive.
-Search planner will want to allocate scarce resources (searchers and time) appropriately.
+Grid searches when conducted by ground search and rescue personnel are slow and labour intensive tasks.
+Search planners will want to allocate scarce resources (searchers and time) appropriately.
 Knowing the length of time required to search a parcel of land can help assign resources effeciently.

 Nomograph
 """""""""